AltspaceVR/AltspaceSDK/README.md

  returns a promise that will fufill with information about the local user
 * `altspace.getEnclosure().then(callback)`
  returns a promise that will fufill with a description of the enclosure

+###Input

+####Cursor
+>Note that currently every mesh is represented in our physics engine as object aligned cuboids, 80% the size of a full bounding box (basically a stretched cube that contains most of the object).
+This means that the cursor will not precisely collide with your meshes, and that signifigantly concave objects (buckets, etc) will block items inside them from being clicked on.
 * `mesh.addEventListener('cursorup' / 'cursordown', callback);`
  listen for cursor events on a specific object.
 * `scene.addEventListner('cursormove', callback)`